 Create cool mushroom spore prints!
-Fun nature science activity for kids.
+Fun nature science activity that kids can do at home.

 Did you know you can make a natural spore print from a mushroom?
 Like, really easily?
 So awesome!